 Why?
 Because optimism isn’t preventative.

-Preparing for continued intermittent relational stress is as common-sense as buying QuickBooks: if you detest bookkeeping, you want tools that make it easier!
+It might be tempting to hope you’ll face every conversation with honor, valiance, and whatever other virtues are called for…. but in reality, preparing for continued intermittent relational stress is as common-sense as buying QuickBooks if you detest bookkeeping: you want tools that make it easier!

 Plan Your Escape

-It might be tempting to hope you’ll face every conversation with honor, valiance, and whatever other virtues are called for….
-Wishful thinking may tell you to reserve your “Get out of Jail, Free” card for what it said on the Monopoly version: UNTIL NEEDED OR SOLD.
-When is that?
+Wishful thinking may tell you to reserve a “Get out of Jail, Free” card for what it said on the Monopoly version: UNTIL NEEDED OR SOLD.

-…Maybe hand her the card as you get up to leave?
-When you need to exit?
+…Do you hand her the card as you get up to leave… when you need to exit?
 When you give up on yourself?
 Pfffff…!

 Again.